KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Experiments

-We first investigate the efficacy of WG-KV in preserving model performance under constrained memory budgets.
-For WG-KV, we fix the binarization threshold $\tau=0.1$ while sweeping $\lambda$ to obtain different cache sizes.
-For baselines, we vary the sliding window size (Local Attention) or the ratio of retrieval heads (DuoAttention). \cref{fig:benchmark} presents the benchmark results.
+\textbf{Setup.} We investigate the efficacy of WG-KV in preserving model performance under constrained KV cache sizes.
+For WG-KV, we fix the binarization threshold $\tau=0.1$ while sweeping $\lambda$ to obtain different cache sizes (see Appendix~\ref{app:hyperparam} for hyperparameter analysis).
+For baselines, we vary the sliding window size (Local Attention) or the ratio of retrieval heads (DuoAttention). \cref{fig:benchmark} shows the results.

-WG-KV consistently outperforms both Local Attention and DuoAttention, particularly in the low-memory regime ($<40\%$ cache size).
-Notably, in information-intensive tasks such as \textit{Passage Reranking} (e.g., MS MACRO) and \textit{Summarization} (e.g., InfiniteBench Sum), WG-KV maintains near-lossless performance even when reducing the KV cache to 10\% of its original size.
-In contrast, Local Attention suffers from catastrophic degradation as soon as the context exceeds the local window, and DuoAttention, while more robust, fails to capture the dynamic, input-dependent utility of tokens, leading to sub-optimal admission.
-These results confirm our hypothesis that token utility is inherently dynamic and input-dependent; a learned gate that decides admission at runtime is significantly more effective than static heuristics.
+\textbf{Results.} WG-KV consistently outperforms both baselines, particularly in the low-memory regime ($<40\%$ KV cache size).
+Notably, in information-intensive tasks such as \textit{Passage Reranking} (i.e., MS MACRO) and \textit{Summarization} (i.e., InfiniteBench Sum and Multi-LexSum), WG-KV maintains near-lossless performance even when reducing the KV cache to 10\% of its original size (see Appendix~\ref{app:local} for the necessity of the Local Cache in maintaining this robustness).
+In contrast, Local Attention degrades rapidly as the cache size tightens, and DuoAttention, while more robust, lacks the adaptability to achieve parity with WG-KV due to its static admission nature (see Appendix~\ref{app:dynamic} for visualizations of WG-KV's input-dependent admission patterns).